 - Download the FREE Trinity Church mobile app for a guided tour of all three sites.

 Morris- Jumel Mansion – Built in 1765, this is the oldest surviving private dwelling in Manhattan, filled with Georgian, Federal and French Empire furnishings from its various owners, and a convoluted history that reads like a pulp novel.
 Like Hamilton Grange, it was built as a country getaway, by British officer Roger Morris (nearby Mount Morris is named for him).
-George Washington camped out here briefly, using the house at his headquarters during the Revolutionary War after Loyalist Morris skipped town, and again a few years later for the very first presidential cabinet meeting, which included both Secretary of the Treasury Alexander Hamilton and lifelong rival Aaron Burr.
+George Washington camped out here briefly, using the house at his headquarters during the Revolutionary War after British Loyalist Morris skipped town.
+Washington used the mansion again a few years later for the very first presidential cabinet meeting, which included both Secretary of the Treasury Alexander Hamilton and lifelong rival Aaron Burr.

 - The Morris-Jumel Mansion website has a video intro by none other than Lin-Manuel Miranda, creator of the blockbuster Broadway musical, Hamilton, who wrote part of the musical here.